 Féline is trained in dry needling and also has a special interest in exercise rehabilitation and Pilates.
 She has completed a comprehensive Pilates training course and uses these skills to address the cause of her clients’ pain, particularly those with more chronic conditions.

 Féline devises individualised plans for her clients to ensure they are working towards their specific goals and gets a real kick out of seeing them reach a stage of independent management and moving them towards their best quality of life.

 Outside of work, Féline enjoys keeping fit, getting creative in the kitchen, catching up with pals and spending some downtime with her boys (husband Daniel and two cats, Bruce and Walter).

 Féline Edwards (Kautsky)’s profile

-“Knowing that I can directly impact an individual’s life, as well as promote healthy way of living is very satisfying”.
+“Knowing that I can directly impact an individual’s life, as well as promote a healthy way of living is very satisfying”.